WarriorAttHell/WarriorAttHell/README.md

 - 👋 Hi, My name is Dean
 - 👀 I’m interested in all about software development and cybersecurity.
-- 🌱 I’m currently learning softwares games prototiping.
-- 💞️ I’m looking to collaborate on with the prejoetos that I developed throughout my college.
+- 💞️ I’m looking to collaborate on with the prejects that I developed throughout my college.
 - 📫 How to reach me dean.dadalt6@gmail.com

 <!---